Authentic Italian/Neapolitan pizzas and toppings

 The key here is quality, don’t skimp on the ingredients.
 Buy the highest quality ingredients you can afford, trust me it will be worth it.
 It will still turn out a lot cheaper than buying a takeaway.
 What’s more, it will be a million times better!

 Also, as with any pizza, the flour is crucial.
 Buy the best quality Italian 00 pizza flour for the best Neapolitan pizza.
-Caputo 00 flour is often available on Amazon, it is one of the most widely available “professional” Neapolitan pizza flours.
+Caputo 00 flour is what I normally use, it’s one of the most widely available “professional” Neapolitan pizza flours.

 The tomato sauce gives a wonderful rich flavour with a hint of acidity, the mozzarella provides a creaminess with a pillowy soft texture, the parmesan adds a subtle sharpness and saltiness, the basil gives a hint of herbiness, the olive oil gives a luxurious oily flavour that coats the mouth, and the black pepper gives it a little kick.